-Requirements and Standards
+Graduation Requirements and Degrees

 Students must have achieved each of the following standards:

-- Eighty-eight (88) semester hours of credit;
+- 88 semester hours of credit.

 - Compliance with mandatory course requirements.